stephenbradshaw/ad_ldap_dumper/README.md

 You can authenticate using either NTLM (password or pass the hash), simple bind, Kerberos, ADCS certificates or anonymous.

 Provide the username (`-u USERNAME, --username USERNAME`) in the `DOMAIN\username` format for NTLM or as `username@domain.com` for simple bind.
-Provide the `LMHASH:NTHASH` hash in place of a password if you wish to use this. `:NTHASH` works too if you dont have a LM hash.
-You can either specify a password with `-password` or you will get prompted for one if you have attempted an authentication method that requires one.
+Provide the `LMHASH:NTHASH` hash in place of a password if you wish to use this. `:NTHASH` works too if you dont have a LM hash. you can either specify a password with `-password` or you will get prompted for one if you have attempted an authentication method that requires one.

 Use `-k` for Kerberos authentication.
 On *nix a ccache ticket cache must exist and be referenced by the `KRB5CCNAME` environment variable.
 Similar to the way Kerberos authentication works for Impacket.
 I havent tested this on Windows.
 You will need to provide the domain controller to connect to (`-d` option) as a domain name for this to work.
 This can work without DNS if you use your host file, but it will be finicky when it comes to case.
 Try and match the servers SPN.
 You might also need to specify a realm (e.g. short domain name) and a `-dc-ip` with those options.
 Best results usually come from using upper case for the realm.